 You don’t have to travel very far to enjoy the world’s cultural treasures.

-With international travel taking a backseat for now, it’s time to explore the world right in your own backyard.
-In a truly multicultural city like Toronto, you can.
-There’s no better place to start than within our city’s vibrant neighbourhoods, home to many ethnicities and their culinary talents.
+You can explore the world right here in a truly multicultural city like Toronto.
+There’s no better place to start than within Toronto's vibrant neighbourhoods, home to many ethnicities and their culinary talents.

-From the islands of the Caribbean to the islands of Southeast Asia, here’s how you can staycation with a gastronomical twist.
+From the islands of the Caribbean to the islands of Southeast Asia, here’s how you can go on a global adventure with a gastronomical twist.

 Get your fill of deliciously seasoned meats and head over to Saudade, an eye-pleasing boutique that specializes in Portuguese craftsmanship.
 Treat yourself to fine Mediterranean decor, gorgeous jewelry, delicious specialty foods and exclusive beauty products—all made in Portugal.